Quantum ergodicity on the Bruhat-Tits building for $\text{PGL}(3, F)$ in the Benjamini-Schramm limit

 We shall be particularly concerned with the Bruhat-Tits building associated to $G = \textnormal{PGL}(d, F)$ (specifically the case of $d = 3$).
 Then $K = \textnormal{PGL}(d, \mathcal{O})$, and $G/K$ may be identified with the vertices of $\mathcal{B}$.
 The \textit{spherical Hecke algebra} $H(G, K)$ is the analogue of $\mathcal{D}(G, K)$ in this context, and it acts on functions on $G/K$ (or quotients thereof).
 In the case of $d = 2$, the algebra $H(G, K)$ is generated by one element whose associated action on $G/K$ is equivalent to the adjacency operator on the infinite $(q+1)$-regular tree \cite{serre_trees}.
-If $\Gamma < G$ is a cocompact torsionfree lattice, then $Y = \Gamma \backslash G /K$ is a finite simplicial complex.
+If $\Gamma < G$ is a cocompact torsion-free lattice, then $Y = \Gamma \backslash G /K$ is a finite simplicial complex.
 The space $L^2(Y)$ has an orthonormal basis of eigenfunctions $\{\psi_j\}$ of $H(G, K)$.
 By the Satake isomorphism, the spherical Hecke algebra is isomorphic to the coordinate ring of a variety $\Omega$, and hence given an eigenfunction $\psi_j$, it makes sense to talk about its associated {\it spectral parameter} $\nu_j \in \Omega$.
-There is a distinguished sublocus of $\Omega$ called the \textit{tempered spectrum}, denoted by $\Omega^+_{\textnormal{temp}}$.
-The tempered spectrum carries a natural probability measure called the \textit{Plancherel measure}.
+Inside of $\Omega$ we have $\Omega^+$ which is the collection of all spectral parameters that can arise from unitary representations of $H(G, K)$.
+Inside of $\Omega^+$ there is a distinguished sublocus called the \textit{tempered spectrum}, denoted by $\Omega^+_{\textnormal{temp}}$ which corresponds to the spectral parameters that arise from the action of $H(G, K)$ on $L^2(G/K)$.
+The space $\Omega^+$ carries a natural probability measure called the \textit{Plancherel measure} $\mu$ which is supported on $\Omega^+_{\textnormal{temp}}$.
 In the case of $d = 2$, the tempered spectrum is transformed into $[-2 \sqrt{q}, 2 \sqrt{q}]$ under a natural mapping; this locus is often referred to as the tempered spectrum of the adjacency operator on the $(q+1)$-regular tree, and it appeared in Theorem \ref{qe_large_graphs}.